 Award funds will be deposited into a University departmental account.
 All related University purchasing and accounting rules will apply.

 Award funds may be used for direct program expenses.
-In general, funds may not be used for cash prizes, gift cards, salary increases, direct payments to individuals (consultant fees), bonuses, meals for meetings, office equipment, etc. Exceptions that are essential to a strong program proposal may be considered.
+In general, funds may not be used for cash prizes, gift cards, direct payments to individuals (consultant fees), bonuses, meals for meetings, office equipment, etc. Exceptions that are essential to a strong program proposal may be considered.
 All related University purchasing rules and policies will apply.

 Yes you can submit more than one disctict proposals.
-If you need to modify or edit a submitted proposal see the FAq on edits below.
+If you need to modify or edit a submitted proposal see the FAQ on edits below.

 Yes.
 If your proposal requires modifications or edits, please take the following steps: